Ski, Snowboard & Make the Most of Snowy Winters in Lake George

 You can reach Bromley Mountain by taking Route 149 from Lake George through Granville and into Vermont.
 Follow Route 30 south through Manchester, VT.
 At the junction of Routes 30 and 11, keep straight to stay on Route 11.
 Bromley will be ahead on the left.

-Killington Ski Resort (Killington, VT)
+Killington Ski Area (Killington, VT)

-Also located in Vermont, and about the same distance away from Lake George as Bromley, is Killington Ski Resort.
+Also located in Vermont, and about the same distance away from Lake George as Bromley, is Killington Ski Area.
 This large ski resort is home to over 200 day trails, including snow tubing, alpine skiing, and snowshoeing trails.
 Killington receives an average of 250 inches of snow annually, in addition to their snowmaking capabilities.